Ezequiél Moreno y Díaz: Return to Manila and surrounding areas

 In May 1876, he was transferred to what is now Las Piñas and worked zealously for the development of the lives of the people in the area.
 During the three years that Ezequiel Moreno remained in this mission, he went through an epidemic, a drought and a fire, to which he responded with care to the sick and helping those left in extreme poverty with money, rice and clothing.
 This saintly way of life that he exemplified caused the people of Las Piñas to oppose his transfer to Santo Tomás, Batangas.

 The appeal, as strong as it was, was not successful and Moreno was transferred to Santo Tomás.
 However, he was recalled to Manila because he was appointed General Preacher of the Order of Augustinian Recollects.
 The people of Santo Tomas also made an appeal to suspend the order but just as in Las Piñas, their request was not granted.
 He assumed the post in October 1880 and as Preacher General, was assigned parish priest of Santa Cruz Church, assuming the post in February 1881.

 A year later, he was assigned to take charge of the Recollect hacienda in the towns of Imus and Bacoor in Cavite.
 During his stay, the towns were struck by cholera and the priest worked hard to administer the Last Rites to as many of the faithful as possible that of the 3,200 victims, only three died without receiving the Last Rites.

-Election as superior of Monteagudo

 He was elected Superior of the Seminary in Monteagudo, Navarra, Spain, in 1885.
-Through this post, Moreno imparted his missionary zeal to many missionaries to the Americas and the Philippines.